we can help you prepare, draft, lodge and manage your defence ombudsman application.

-- Survivors have the opportunity to participate in the Restorative Engagement Program that provides survivors with that vital acknowledgement and apology that they deserve.
+- Survivors have the opportunity to participate in a Restorative Engagement Program that provides survivors with that vital acknowledgement and apology that they deserve.

 who can make a claim under the scheme?

 does it matter where I served in the ADF?

 No, it doesn’t.
 Donaldson Law are helping survivors across a wide range of the ADF, including army, navy and air force.
-Donaldson Law are currently working with survivors from institutions such as HMAS Leeuwin, Nirimba, Cerberus and Balcombe, to name a few.
+Donaldson Law are currently working with survivors from institutions such as HMAS Leeuwin, Nirimba, Cerberus and AAS Balcombe, to name a few.

 do I need a lawyer to make a claim for a reparation payment?

 No, but it does help.
 Donaldson Law work with hundreds of survivors of abuse and have a great deal of experience representing Defence abuse survivors.
 For this reason, we know how to prepare and submit your claim to ensure nothing is missed, that you have the best possible chance of receiving the highest reparation payment and the best access to other things such as counselling.

-Donaldson Law will take the time to sit down and understand your story and then we will manage the whole process on your behalf so you don’t have to worry about it.
+Donaldson Law will take the time to understand your story and then we will manage the whole process on your behalf so you don’t have to worry about it.

 when did the abuse have to occur in order for me to make an application?

-The revised scheme has abolished age restrictions on survivors, which is very positive.
-In order to make an application for reparation under this scheme, the abuse must have occurred on or before 30 June 2014.
-Survivors who were children at the time the abuse occurred, can still make a claim under this scheme.
+In order to make an application for reparation payment, the abuse must have occurred on or before 30 June 2014, and you must have notified the Ombudsman before 30 June 2022 of your intention to submit a Report.

 is this a compensation claim?

 No, it isn’t.
-This is a ‘reparation payment’ so it does not affect any other rights which a survivor might have or any other schemes they may be entitled to.
+This is a ‘reparation payment’ so it does not affect any other rights which a survivor might have at common law or under statutory compensation schemes.

 who makes the decision about whether I am eligible for the reparation payment or not?